Bear: Morphology

 Most mammals have agouti hair, with each individual hair shaft having bands of color corresponding to two different types of melanin pigment.
 Bears however have a single type of melanin and the hairs have a single color throughout their length, apart from the tip which is sometimes a different shade.
 The coat consists of long guard hairs, which form a protective shaggy covering, and short dense hairs which form an insulating layer trapping air close to the skin.
 The shaggy coat helps maintain body heat during winter hibernation and is shed in the spring leaving a shorter summer coat.
 Polar bears have hollow, translucent guard hairs which gain heat from the sun and conduct it to the dark-colored skin below.
-They have a thick layer of blubber for extra insulation, and the soles of their feet have a dense pad of fur.
+They have a thick layer of blubber for extra insulation, and the soles of their feet are furry, except for the pads.
 While bears tend to be uniform in color, some species may have markings on the chest or face and the giant panda has a bold black-and-white pelage.

 Bears have small rounded ears so as to minimize heat loss, but neither their hearing nor sight are particularly acute.
 Unlike many other carnivorans they have color vision, perhaps to help them distinguish ripe nuts and fruits.
 They are unique among carnivorans in not having touch-sensitive whiskers on the muzzle; however, they have an excellent sense of smell, better than that of the dog, or possibly any other mammal.
 They use smell for signalling to each other (either to warn off rivals or detect mates) and for finding food.
 Smell is the principal sense used by bears to locate most of their food, and they have excellent memories which helps them to relocate places where they have found food before.